SCBB-LAB/Comparative-analysis-of-plant-TFBS-software/DESSO/README.md

 #### 3.1 Training of the model
 **Input:** `ABF2_AC.seq.gz`,`ABF2_B.seq.gz`.

-All data input files need to be placed in the same folder before training, such as in `data/encode_201/`.
+All data input files need to be placed in the same folder before training, such as in `data/encode_201/` directory.
 If you are trying to train DESSO with your own data, please process your data into the same format as it.

- - if you have your own dataset in FASTA format file, then process the file as shown below containing of four columns with tab separated and first line must contain FoldID, Event, sequence and label as well:
+ - If you have your own dataset in FASTA format, then process the file as shown below containing of four columns with tab separated and first line must contain FoldID, Event, seq and label as well:
 ```
-FoldID	Event	sequence	label
+FoldID	Event	seq	label
 A	peaks	GCGCAAGGCCCATAATATTTTTAGTTATTAAAAAAATTAGCAGACGTAGGGTTGACTTAAAAAAGACTCTTATTACATTAGTCGACAAGTAAAAAACACGTGGCATATATTGTGCGTTCGTAGAGACTGTAATAAAGACGGAGAGATTCTTCTAGAGTCAGTTCTTCTTCTTCATCCTCTTCTTCCCCCCAAATCCTCTCT	1
 A	peaks	AACTTTAATTAGTAAAATAGATTTGGCTAAACAAATAAAAAAAACTTTTAGGCTAAAAATTGGATTTGACGTATGAGTAATTGGGGATGAGGGGGACACGTGTCAGAAAATGGGAATGGTATCTTTTGGGGAAAGCATGTAAGTGTGTAATAATGGTCCCCTTCTCTCTCCCATAACCCTACCAAAAATACTTTTCTTTGT	1

 ```
-Now run following command:
+Now run the following command:

 ```
 cd code/